jam-fhi/metix_automation_handout/docs/test_design.md

 https://stackoverflow.com/questions/35098156/get-an-array-of-elements-from-findelementby-classname

 4. All pages should be consistent

+This is an awkward one to automate.
+I've nothing to say what it should be, so really this is just my opinion.
+For example the navigation link to Info Station is "Info Station" on the Home and Contact page, but it is "Information Station" on the Info Station page.
+Personally I'd go for "Info Station", 2 out of 3 pages use that and majority rules.
+That being said, this could be a snapshot of the site in development and a management decision has been made to go with Information but only 1 page is updated so far?
+Which seems unlikely with modern build processes, but such is the example site thats been provided.
+This is where automating this becomes awkward - what is the correct choice?

+All I can do here is try to document the inconsistencies and go over them with the Product Owner at a later date.

+1. Info Station navigation link is Information Station on the info.html page.
+2. Info Station has a title of "Automation Information Station" breaking convetion with Home and Contact which are titled as the navigation links.
+3. Info Section has no header image, but it has 3 other images which makes up for the big one missing at the top.
+Perhaps this is on purpose?

 5. All JSON file content should be displayed.

 A grunt task has been implemented to read the dummy-data.json file and process the expected content into a gherkin feature file that runs a scenario outline.
 This allows for the site content to change, such as typo's being corrected without the automation test requiring an update.